 The Best Solution is True Freedom

-Of course, ideally, you won’t be incarcerated or put on house arrest at all, which is something your Vista probation defense attorney may or may not be able to help you with -by seeing if you might be able to completely beat the charges and, if not, then by negotiating the best possible plea bargain with the district attorney.
+Of course, ideally, you won’t be incarcerated or put on house arrest at all, which is something your Vista probation lawyer may or may not be able to help you with -by seeing if you might be able to completely beat the charges and, if not, then by negotiating the best possible plea bargain with the district attorney.
 In some cases, work furlough might be a preferable solution to either incarceration or house arrest depending on your situation.

 Creative Commons Image by Monique